sittingman/instacart_product_repurchase/README.md

 Company's revenue come from delivery fee, range from $5.99 on orders over $35 to $7.99 on orders under $35.

 ### Objectives:
-- Predict products mixed that will be included in the next purchase order of a user.
+- Predict products mixes that will be included in the next purchase order by users.
 That includes products a user will buy again, try for the first time, or add to their cart next during a session.

 ### Clients & Impacts: